Heatblur-Simulations/f-4e-manual/src/systems/utility.md

-In the event of a DISENGAGED situation during air refueling, the system is reset using the AIR REFUEL RECPT circuit breaker, found on the No 2 circuit breaker panel in the rear cockpit- right side, fourth column, top breaker.
+In the event of a DISENGAGED situation during air refueling, the system is reset using the AIR REFUEL RECPT circuit breaker, found on the No 2 circuit breaker panel in the rear cockpit - right side, fourth column, top breaker.

 ### External Tanks Full Lights